emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson3.md

 ## Installing the Cadence VSCode Extension

-Xcode is specefic to development for Apple systems, paticulary Swift.
-Unfortunately it doesn't support working with Cadence, Open your project folder in VSCode for these next steps.
+Xcode is specific to development for Apple systems, particularly Swift.
+Unfortunately, it doesn't support working with Cadence, Open your project folder in VSCode for these next steps.

 Now that we're no longer on the playground, we want to be able to have errors show up in our VSCode when we're coding Cadence.
 There's an extension to do that!